brown-cs181-fall22/brown-cs181-fall22/lectures.md

 <!-- # {{ page.title }} -->

-Note about what to do if video isn't there
+If the video isn't linked yet, check Brown Panopto or the Media Library in Canvas.

 <!---
 If the video of a certain lecture isn't linked yet, go to the link of another video, click the "Lecture Capture-CSCI 0200-Spring 2022" folder at the top, and the video will be there! -->